Singleballtheory/Age-Calculator/README.md

+May have been doing this wrong the whole time.
+Might need a class/constructor of planets either instead of or in addition to the Person class...

 Create a constructor(?) with age-in-days and planet inputs expected output is age in years based upon planet convert math equations for Mercury, Venus, Mars, Jupiter